-- the progress, costs and results of our ongoing clinical trial of CT-0508 and other planned and future clinical trials; - the scope, progress, costs and results of pre-clinical testing and clinical trials of CT-0508 for additional combinations, targets and indications; - the number of and development requirements for additional indications for CT-0508 or for any other product candidates; - the success of our collaborations with Moderna or others; - our ability to scale up our manufacturing processes and capabilities to support clinical trials of CT-0508 and other product candidates we are developing and develop in the future; - the costs, timing and outcome of regulatory review of CT-0508 and other product candidates we are developing and may develop in the future; - potential changes in the regulatory environment and enforcement rules; - our ability to establish and maintain strategic collaborations, licensing or other arrangements and the financial terms of such arrangements; - the payment of license fees and other costs of our technology license arrangements; - the costs and timing of future commercialization activities, including product manufacturing, sales, marketing and distribution, for CT-0508 and other product candidates we are developing and may develop in the future for which we may receive marketing approval; - our ability to obtain and maintain acceptance of any approved products by patients, the medical community and third-party payors; - the amount and timing of revenue, if any, received from commercial sales of CT-0508 and any other product candidates we are developing or develop in the future for which we receive marketing approval; - potential changes in pharmaceutical pricing and reimbursement infrastructure; - the availability of raw materials for use in production of our product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property and proprietary rights and defending any intellectual property-related claims; and - the extent to which we in-license or acquire additional technologies or product candidates.
+- the progress, costs and results of our clinical trials of CT-0525 and other planned and future clinical trials; - the costs of our clinical trials of CT-0508 with respect to patients currently enrolled or in screening; - the scope, progress, costs and results of pre-clinical testing and clinical trials of CT-0525 for additional combinations, targets and indications; - the number of and development requirements for additional indications for CT-0525 or for any other product candidates; - the success of our collaborations with Moderna or others; - our ability to scale up our manufacturing processes and capabilities to support clinical trials of CT-0525 and other product candidates we are developing and develop in the future; - the costs, timing and outcome of regulatory review of CT-0525 and other product candidates we are developing and may develop in the future; - potential changes in the regulatory environment and enforcement rules; - our ability to establish and maintain strategic collaborations, licensing or other arrangements and the financial terms of such arrangements; - the payment of license fees and other costs of our technology license arrangements; - the costs and timing of future commercialization activities, including product manufacturing, sales, marketing and distribution, for CT-0525 and other product candidates we are developing and may develop in the future for which we may receive marketing approval; - our ability to obtain and maintain acceptance of any approved products by patients, the medical community and third-party payors; - the amount and timing of revenue, if any, received from commercial sales of CT-0525 and any other product candidates we are developing or develop in the future for which we receive marketing approval; - potential changes in pharmaceutical pricing and reimbursement infrastructure; - the availability of raw materials for use in production of our product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property and proprietary rights and defending any intellectual property-related claims; and - the extent to which we in-license or acquire additional technologies or product candidates.

-As of September 30, 2023, we had cash, cash equivalents and marketable securities of \$94.1 million.
-We believe that we have cash, cash equivalents and marketable securities sufficient to sustain our operating expenses and capital expenditure requirements into the first quarter of 2025.
+As of December 31, 2023, we had cash and cash equivalents of \$77.6 million that we believe are sufficient to sustain our planned operations and capital expenditure requirements into the third quarter of 2025.
 However, we have based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
 In addition, changing circumstances could cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more than currently expected because of circumstances beyond our control.
 As a result, we could deplete our capital resources sooner than we currently expect.
-In addition, because the successful development of CT-0508, CT-0525, CT-1119, and any combination studies or other product candidates that we pursue is highly uncertain, at this time we cannot reasonably estimate or know the nature, timing and costs of the efforts that will be necessary to complete the development of any product candidate.
+In addition, because the successful development of CT-0525 and any combination studies or other product candidates that we pursue is highly uncertain, at this time we cannot reasonably estimate or know the nature, timing and costs of the efforts that will be necessary to complete the development of any product candidate.